Voices of Diversity: Building Community From Farm to Table

 Who: My name is Chef Kristi Brown, and I am co-owner of a company called That Brown Girl Cooks!
 We produce a food product for grocery, do catering, produce events, cooking classes, and so on.
 I’m sure you understand….
 I’m a culinary beast!

-Four summers ago, while attending the Quillasascut Farm School as a board member of F.O.R.K.S. and chef/owner of That Brown Girl Cooks!
+Several summers ago, while attending the Quillasascut Farm School as a board member of F.O.R.K.S. and chef/owner of That Brown Girl Cooks!
 I had a cathartic experience at QFS.
 I learned hands-on, in the most peaceful, beautiful atmosphere alongside Lora Lea, Rick and Chef Kären Jurgensen, what it can mean to make sustainability a part of your culinary practices.
 When I asked Lora Lea how many chefs of color they’ve had in attendance, she couldn’t recount.
 She and I both agreed, that wasn’t acceptable.

 Why: Let’s just be honest….The class and racial disparities inside the culinary sustainability/support local economy conversation is real.